-Caut ions (Items listed below are frequently missed by applicants) All guidance provided is in accordance with federal and state laws and adheres to regulations SEC.
+Items listed below are frequently missed by applicants

+- All guidance provided is in accordance with federal and state laws and adheres to regulations SEC.
 4204.
-LOCAL COMPETITIVE SUBGRANT PROGRAM. (a) IN GENERAL - S.1177-188 - S.1177-191 Read this 21st CCLC Grant Application Guidance in its entirety.
-All Lead Fiscal Agents and Program Sites that provide services must be within the state of Arizona.
+LOCAL COMPETITIVE SUBGRANT PROGRAM. (a) IN GENERAL - S.1177-188 - S.1177-191 - 2.
+Read this 21st CCLC Grant Application Guidance in its entirety. - 3.
+All Lead Fiscal Agents and Program Sites that provide services must be within the state of Arizona. - 4.
 All Needs Assessments and School/Community Level Data must be based on the current and prior years' statistics.
-Therefore, the school must have been open for at least one year prior to application submission to be eligible.
+Therefore, the school must have been open for at least one year prior to application submission to be eligible. - 5.
 It is highly recommended that applicants review the completed application in its entirety to ensure that each response is complete and correct and is in alignment with responses provided in other areas of the application.

-Program Sites that ended a previous 21st CCLC grant award or opted out in Out of Compliance or High-Risk Status (risk levels 3 and 4), may apply during a new competition (see below).
-If awarded a new 21st CCLC grant, these programs will enter under the following Special Conditions: The Program Leaders will receive intensive technical assistance and monitoring from ADE during year one of the grant award to ensure capacity.
-By the close of year one of the new grant award, the Program must demonstrate Substantial Compliance to be eligible to apply for continued funding beyond year one.
-Clarification: Conditional Award status will only apply to those applicants that did not end the previous year's 21st CCLC program in Substantial Compliance.
-Applicants that have a year or more time lapse between awards will begin the new award in "regular" status without the Special Conditions outlined above.
-The online application & included mandatory forms deadline is March 7 th , 2022 fully submitted at the "LEA Authorized Representative" approved level in the Grants Management System (GME) by exactly 11:59 p.m.
-NO EXCEPTIONS.
+- 6. Program Sites that ended a previous 21st CCLC grant award or opted out in Out of Compliance or High-Risk Status (risk levels 3 and 4), may apply during a new competition (see below). - a) If awarded a new 21st CCLC grant, these programs will enter under the following Special Conditions: - b) The Program Leaders will receive intensive technical assistance and monitoring from ADE during year one of the grant award to ensure capacity. - c) By the close of year one of the new grant award, the Program must demonstrate Substantial Compliance to be eligible to apply for continued funding beyond year one. - d) Clarification: Conditional Award status will only apply to those applicants that did not end the previous year's 21st CCLC program in Substantial Compliance.
+Applicants that have a year or more time lapse between awards will begin the new award in "regular" status without the Special Conditions outlined above. - The online application & included mandatory forms deadline is March 6th, 2023 fully submitted at the "LEA Authorized Representative" approved level in the Grants Management System (GME) by exactly 11:59 p.m.
+NO EXCEPTIONS. - 8.
 The 21st CCLC programs must provide safe environments for students during non-school hours.
 Each grant program must serve students from one school Site.
-To be eligible to apply for this grant, entities must serve students who attend schools where there is not less than 40 percent economically disadvantaged students in the total school population.
+To be eligible to apply for this grant, entities must serve students who attend schools where there is not less than 40 percent economically disadvantaged students in the total school population. - 9.
 Services may be offered at the school and at other locations provided that any other locations than the students' school are equally as accessible as if those services were offered at the students' school.
 All centers must provide a range of high-quality services to support student learning and development.
-If, after a Site has been awarded, 21st CCLC services are discovered to be offered in another location that is not equally as accessible as if they were offered at the students' school, then that may be grounds for losing the grant award.
+If, after a Site has been awarded, 21st CCLC services are discovered to be offered in another location that is not equally as accessible as if they were offered at the students' school, then that may be grounds for losing the grant award. - 10.
+Additional attachments uploaded in the Related Documents in the Grants Management System will NOT be considered in the evaluation of the application.
+Only the Additional Mandatory Downloadable Forms A-E (Forms A-G for Consortium Applicants) will be reviewed.
+All applicable assurance forms must contain all appropriate signatures and dates.